 - Discretion: CBD herbal teas and infusions are discreet and can be consumed without attracting attention.

-- Prolonged effects: The effects of CBD infusions are often milder but longer lasting, as absorption occurs slowly through the digestive system.
+- Prolonged effects: The effects of CBD infusions are often milder but longer lasting, as absorption is slow through the digestive system.

 Disadvantages:

-- Time of action: The effects take longer to appear, often between 30 minutes and two hours after consumption.
+- Time to action: The effects take longer to manifest, often between 30 minutes and two hours after consumption.

 - Dosage: It can be difficult to precisely control the dose of CBD ingested through infusions, especially for new users.